NBA Rumors: Chris Paul Pushing For The Houston Rockets To Sign Carmelo Anthony, ‘Yahoo Sports’ Reports

 — Jordan Schultz (@Schultz_Report) July 8, 2018

 Chris Paul would have a big stake in adding Carmelo Anthony and building a long-term contender with the Houston Rockets.
-Though the Warriors still have a long window for title contention, the Rockets are also set up well for the future, especially after Paul signed a four-year contract worth a $160 million.
+Though the Warriors still have a long window for title contention, the Rockets are also set up well for the future, especially after Paul signed a four-year contract worth $160 million.